-The land proposed for the installation of the greenhouse is used for agricultural purposes.
+The land proposed for the installation of the new well is used for agricultural purposes.
 Therefore, there is no change in land use associated with the project.
 Some ground disturbance will be required.

 Structure of this Environmental Review Report (ERR).